rossrobino/blog/src/content/iterables.md

 ## Merging iterables

 If you have many iterables you need to combine into one there are various ways to accomplish this.
+Here are two methods for synchronous and asynchronous that also include the final `return` value when `done` is `true`.

 ### Synchronous